stat301-1-2023-fall/final-project-1-valerieyichu/data/README.md

 I also completed two joins and saved these two new files as rds files.
 They're both in the data folder.

 - I joined "books_tags" and "tags" to create "books_and_tags".
+This dataset was too big at a file size of 2.3 GB, so I included it in my "gitignore" file.

 - I joined "books" and "ratings" to create "books_and_ratings".
+This dataset would have been several GB, so instead of letting it get that big, I selected the variables I was interested in: "title", "book_id", "goodreads_book_id", "work_id", "user_id", "rating", and "average_rating".

 The "goodreads_codebook.csv" contains more information about specific variables and what they mean.